Doctor of Medicine

 Selection Criteria

-When evaluating MD program applicants, the MD Admissions Committee aims to select the most competitive applicants with integrity, maturity, service orientation, as well as leadership, and enthusiasm for working with others.
+When evaluating MD program applicants, the MD Admissions Committee aims to select the most competitive applicants with integrity, maturity, service orientation, leadership, and enthusiasm for working with others.
 Preference will be given to local residents for the Main Campus (Ponce), but US citizens from the mainland are also invited to apply.

 Through a holistic admissions process, the MD Admissions Committee evaluates applicants considering the following premedical competencies and attributes:

-2. commitment to a career in medicine
+• Commitment to a career in medicine

-7. integrity and maturity
+• Integrity and maturity

-8. language and communication skills
+• Language and communication skills

-10. resilience and adaptability
+• Resilience and adaptability

-Graduation Requirements
+General Requirements

 1. Time Frame for Completion of the Academic Program